-Most of the English taught study programmes, still not all, have tuition waiver scholarships.
-The tuition-waiver scholarship means that the students receiving this scholarship do not have to pay the tuition fee, if they complete a full-time study load.
-Full time study load is completed if no more than 6 credits are missing from the 30 ECTS workload per semester.
+Most of the English taught study programmes, still not all, offer tuition-waiver scholarships.
+The tuition-waiver scholarship covers the tuition fee if the student meets the nominal study load requirement.
+Nominal study load is completed if no more than 6 credits are missing from the 30 ECTS workload per semester.
+If students on tuition-waiver study places fail to complete sufficient amount of credits per semester, they have to pay for the credits not earned.

-The tuition-waiver scholarships are allocated at the time of admission.
-It will be noted in the admission letter whether a student is granted tuition–waiver scholarship or is granted a tuition fee based study place (needs to pay for studies).
+The tuition waiver scholarships are allocated at the time of admission.
+It will be noted in the admission letter whether a student is granted a tuition-waiver scholarship or a tuition fee based study place (needs to pay for studies).

 Please check the website of each programme to find out whether a programme has tuition-waiver scholarships.